Apollo013/AspNet_MVC5_KnockoutJS_SignalR/README.md

 ###StockTicker Project

-a stock trader app that simulates real-time update of stock prices for 3 stock items.
-These updates are displayed using flot chartsd realtime graphs.
+A stock trader app that simulates real-time update of stock prices for 3 stock items.
+These updates are displayed using flot charts realtime graphs.

 ---